hastenax/yii-cmanymanyactiverecord/README.md

 To use this extension:

-1) copy CManyManyActiveRecord to your components directory
+1) copy ManyManyActiveRecord to your components directory

 2) check that your config have autoloaded